Plain Legal Language

 A communication is in plain language if its wording, structure, and design are so clear that the intended readers can easily find what they need, understand what they find, and use that information.The International Plain Language Federation

-Plain Legal language is the same, but focus on legal communications.
+Plain Legal language is the same, but focuses on legal communications.

 To draft a successfull plain language law, contract, policy or information guide, you must adopt a rigourous approach which implies these 4 steps :